-These incredibly delicious picaditas are full of flavor and are meatless.
-So they’re perfect for a meatless Monday!
+These picaditas also known as “picadas” or “pellizcadas” are an easy and delicious Mexican recipe that the whole family will enjoy.
+Not only are they super yummy but they’re also meatless which makes them very affordable and perfect for a meatless Monday!
 Serve them with a yummy and refreshing agua fresca such as coconut horchata or a creamy strawberry agua fresca.

 What are picaditas?